 - fried food

-Your colon (also known as the large intestine, or bowels) is a vital part of the digestive system.
-Keeping it healthy includes getting a colonoscopy every 5-10 years, starting at age 50.
+Your colon — which is also known as the large intestine, or bowels — is a vital part of the digestive system.
+Keeping it healthy includes getting a colonoscopy every 5 to 10 years, starting at age 50.
 Most people only need this screening done once per decade.

 Taking care of your colon requires more than just regular screenings.
 It also means eating healthy, keeping your body mass index in a healthy range, and avoiding unhealthy lifestyle choices.